imankamrann/imankamrann/README.md

 Hi there!
 I'm Iman (she/her) – a app and web developer!

 I’m passionate about blending **technology**, **creativity**, and a dash of **magic** 🪄 to create impactful solutions.
-Whether it’s designing clean and intuitive UI/UX 🎨, securing systems 🔐, or mentoring future coders 👩🏽‍🏫, I thrive on innovation and collaboration.
+Whether it’s designing clean and intuitive UI/UX 🎨, creating apps 🔐, or mentoring future coders 👩🏽‍🏫, I thrive on innovation and collaboration.

 ---

 ## 🌟 **About Me**
-- **🎓 Background:** Computer Science 💻 | Cybersecurity 🔒 | Information Technology 📡
+- **🎓 Background:** Computer Science 💻 | Design 🎀 | Information Technology 📡
 - **🎸 Fun Fact:** I play guitar, bass, and ukulele (and sing a bit too!) 🎶🎤
 - **✨ Interests:** Tech, Fantasy, UI/UX, and helping others grow 🌱